 Once admitted to a facility, an assessment will be completed regarding the person's need for detoxification.
-The length of time in a detoxification unit varies depending on the substance he/she is using, the amount of use, the time since his/her last use, and his/her overall health.
-Once detoxification is complete he/she will receive clinical support services.
-The individual learns more about addiction, sobriety, and how to prevent relapse.
+The length of time in a detoxification unit varies depending on the substance the individual is using, the amount of use, the time since their last use, and their overall health.
+Once detoxification is complete, the individual will receive clinical support services and learn more about addiction, sobriety, and how to prevent relapse.
 Counselors and case managers will work with individuals to help them recognize the consequences of their addiction and hopefully motivate them to accept aftercare plans to continue their treatment.

 The goal of the program is to have every client remain in treatment for as long as necessary.
-The level of care and length of stay is determined by an individual’s treatment needs and the person’s progress in each level.
+The level of care and length of stay is determined by an individual’s treatment needs and their progress in each level.

 Will the Section 35 commitment make the individual stop using?

 Recovery is a process and detoxification is a start.
 It is important to understand that addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use despite harmful consequences.
 For some individuals, a civil commitment to treatment begins their recovery.
 Others do not see a need or have a willingness to address their alcohol or substance use disorders.
 As with all behavior changes, they cannot be simply ordered, so the programs will work to provide education on substance use disorders, relapse prevention, and aftercare resources.
 Hopefully this will motivate the individual to want to take the next step in recovery.

 Is a Section 35 a good first treatment option?